 Serving the citizens of Arkansas and the agricultural and business communities by providing information and unbiased enforcement of laws and regulations set by the Arkansas State Plant Board

 Click here to view the Annual Fertilizer Reports

 Frequently Asked Questions - Fertilizer

-A: Completion of an application for registration of fertilizer.
+A. A complete current application for registration of fertilizer.
 The most current form can be found at the link “Fertilizer Forms” above.
-A $25.00 fee per brand.
-The name of any commerical fertilizer or fertilizer material is considered as a distinct and separate brand when different in any aspect other than the grade or common name.
+A $25.00 fee per brand registered.
+The name of any commercial fertilizer or fertilizer material is considered as a distinct and separate brand when different in any aspect other than the grade or common name.
 All fertilizer registrations expire on 30 JUNE of the year they were approved.

-A: The tonnage must be reported each month by the 20th of the following month which is being reported.
-A tonnage fee of $2.40 per ton is required for each ton or fractional ton.
-Sixty-two cents ($1.78) is remitted to the University of Arkansas for research and maintaining the soil testing laboratory.
+A. The tonnage must be reported each month by the 20th of the following month.
+A fee of $2.40 is required for each ton or fractional ton sold or distributed.
+Sixty-two cents of this fee are remitted to the University of Arkansas for research and maintaining the soil testing laboratory.